Who voices Bluey and Bingo? Bluey creator Joe Brumm shares behind-the-scenes secrets

 “And I think parents look at it and say, this is my reality.”

-Dave McCormack and Melanie Zanetti met for the first time in 2022
+Dave McCormack and Melanie Zanetti meet for the first time

-Appearing together on The Tonight Show Starring Jimmy Fallon, Melanie told the host: “(We met) two days ago, for the first time.
+During their appearance on The Tonight Show Starring Jimmy Fallon, Melanie shared with the host: “(We met) two days ago, for the first time.
 We record separately, we live in different cities and I travel a lot for work,” she explained.

 Dave added that he had not expected to do the voiceover on his own when signed on for Bluey.